scdl-org/scdl/README.md

 ### Auth_token :
 ___
+> get your auth token here : http://flyingrub.tk/soundcloud/

 * This permitt scdl to access to your user profile data.
-* scdl use it only to use 'scdl.py me' instead of scdl.py [url]
+* For now scdl use it only to use 'scdl.py me' instead of scdl.py [url]
 * (soon) scdl will download an user's stream thanks to this
-> get your auth token here : http://flyingrub.tk/soundcloud/

 ## Help
 ### Usage: